laravel/docs/broadcasting.md

 <a name="open-source-alternatives"></a>
 ### Open Source Alternatives

+<a name="open-source-alternatives-php"></a>
+#### PHP

 The [laravel-websockets](https://github.com/beyondcode/laravel-websockets) package is a pure PHP, Pusher compatible WebSocket package for Laravel.
 This package allows you to leverage the full power of Laravel broadcasting without a commercial WebSocket provider.
 For more information on installing and using this package, please consult its [official documentation](https://beyondco.de/docs/laravel-websockets).

+<a name="open-source-alternatives-node"></a>
+#### Node

+[Soketi](https://github.com/soketi/soketi) is a Node based, Pusher compatible WebSocket server for Laravel.
+Under the hood, Soketi utilizes µWebSockets.js for extreme scalability and speed.
+This package allows you to leverage the full power of Laravel broadcasting without a commercial WebSocket provider.
+For more information on installing and using this package, please consult its [official documentation](https://docs.soketi.app/).

 <a name="client-side-installation"></a>
 ## Client Side Installation